-Performance Analysis and Multi-Objective Design for Multirate Multihop Loss Networks by Mingyan Liu, John S. Baras
+Fixed Point Approximation for Multirate Multihop Loss Networks with Adaptive Routing by Mingyan Liu, John S. Baras

 CSHCN T.R.
-99-22 (ISR T.R.
-99-45)
+99-21 (ISR T.R.
+99-44)

 The Center for Satellite and Hybrid Communication Networks is a NASA-sponsored Commercial Space Center also supported by the Department of Defense (DOD), industry, the State of Maryland, the University of Maryland and the Institute for Systems Research.
 This document is a technical report in the CSHCN series originating at the University of Maryland.